Deon Dreyer

 Deon Dreyer (7 August 1974 – 17 December 1994) was a South African recreational scuba diver who died in Bushman's Hole in South Africa.
-Cave diver David Shaw died more than 10 years later while attempting to retrieve Dreyer's body.
+Cave diver David Shaw died while retrieving Dreyer's body over 10 years later.

 Life

 Dreyer's father, Theo (who owns a business that sells and services two-way radios) and mother, Marie, raised him in the town of Vereeniging, about 35 miles south of Johannesburg.
 Dreyer designed "obscenely loud car stereos", had a passion for diving, and loved adventure, (e.g., hunting, racing a souped-up car, and motorcycling).